 - Explorations in Music Moodle – powerpoints and examples from mini-lecture series designed to give a flavour of music at HE and be generally thought provoking.

-ChoraleGUIDE.com – all the worksheets and resources you need for A2 chorales (developed in-house)
+ChoraleGUIDE.com – all the worksheets and resources you need for A2 chorales (developed in-house not relevant for EDUQAS students)

 - Facebook Group – current students, alumni and friends can keep in touch with what is going on